dongyujung/admorphous/readme.md

-In this project, I have utilized an API-style stream processing framework on top of Kafka, integrating both ingestion and stream processing into a single framework.
-The purpose is to build a reactive and scalable pipeline for advertisements.
+In this project, I have utilized an API-style stream processing framework on top of Kafka, integrating both ingestion and stream processing into a single framework to build a reactive and scalable pipeline for advertisements.
 The data used is the ["Outbrain Click Prediction"](https://www.kaggle.com/c/outbrain-click-prediction/data) data from Kaggle.

 ![alt text](./images/data.png "data")